apache/solr-site/content/pages/security.md

 ### New Exploits <span style="color:blue">You</span> Discover in Solr

-The Solr PMC greatly appreciates the reporting of new security vulnerabilities found in Solr itself or demonstrations of exploit vulnerability via dependencies. **It is important not to publish a previously unknown exploit**, or exploit demonstration code on public mailing lists.
+The Solr PMC greatly appreciates reports of new security vulnerabilities found in Solr itself or demonstrations of exploiting vulnerabilities via dependencies.
+**It is important not to publish a previously unknown exploit**, or exploit demonstration code on public mailing lists.
 Please disclose new exploits responsibly by following these [ASF guidelines](https://www.apache.org/security/) for reporting.
 The contact email for reporting newly discovered exploits in Solr is <mailto:security@solr.apache.org>.

 Before reporting a new exploit ensure that you have tested it against an instance of Solr that has been properly configured with: